 - Alcohol swabs

-- For practice, use a 10 mL vial of sterile water, not the actual medicine.
+- Use a 10 mL vial of sterile water to practice.
+Do not reuse the practice syringe.

-- Repeat this until you feel comfortable handling the syringe.
+- Repeat this until you feel good about handling the syringe.

-- This area is chosen because it does not have large blood vessels and nerves.
+- Give the injection halfway between the hipbone and knee on the outer part of the thigh (Picture 1).
+This area is good because it does not have large blood vessels and nerves.

 - This site can be used for a child of any age.